akka/akka-persistence-cassandra/CONTRIBUTING.md

 Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

-* `master` – development branch for Cassandra 3.x
+* `master` – development branch for Cassandra 3.x and Akka 2.5
+* `release-2.4` – development/release branch for Cassandra 3.x and Akka 2.4
-* `cassandra-2.x` – old development branch for Cassandra 2.x, but master can also be used with a Cassandra 2.x server (and we are currently only making releases from master)
+* `cassandra-2.x` – old development branch for Cassandra 2.x, but master can also be used with a Cassandra 2.x server (and we are currently only making releases from `master` and `release-2.4`)

 ## General Workflow